 - Examine the liver association points along the spine.

-- Do an annual blood test for all dogs that are 6 – 7 years and older.
+- Ask your veterinarian for an annual blood test for all dogs that are six to seven-years-old and older.

-are located along the spine at 10th and 11th thoracic vertebra.
+These are located along the spine at the tenth and eleventh thoracic vertebra.
 I suggest you count from behind the last rib.
-If you press at the “liver points” and find that your dog twitches, sinks back or looks back repeatedly, it may be because the liver is toxic or out of balance.
+If you press at the liver points and find that your dog twitches, sinks back or looks back repeatedly, it may be because the liver is toxic or out of balance.

 Annual blood test

-I must confess that I have a love and hate relationship with blood testing.
-I am sure that most dogs would be quite happy to skip the blood collection part.
-It is hard to explain a needle and a syringe to a dog.
+I must confess, I have a love/hate relationship with blood testing.
+I'm sure most dogs would be quite happy to skip the blood collection part.
+It's hard to explain a needle and a syringe to a dog.

-However, without testing, it is impossible to get a clear sense if your dog’s liver need more attention in addition to the general maintenance supplements that every dog should get.
+Without testing, it's impossible to get a clear sense if your dog’s liver needs more attention, in addition to the essential supplements that every dog needs.

-Early detection of a slight liver enzyme elevation is much easier to treat than a full blown hepatitis or even a liver tumor.
+Early detection of a slight liver enzyme elevation is much easier to treat than a full-blown case of hepatitis or even a liver tumor.
 However, even if your dog's liver enzymes are normal, it doesn't mean the liver will not benefit from a cleanse.